Compiled by the Road Trip Alberta team

 Giant Pinto Bean (Bow Island) – This small town is well known for its edible bean industry.
 The Pinto MacBean mascot greets everyone driving through town, and stands at a towering 18 feet tall.

 World’s Largest Wind Gauge (Lethbridge) – Spoiler alert: the gauge doesn’t actually work.
-Which is surprising, actually, considering how windy Lethbridge gets, you’d think anything could be blown around in that city!
+This is surprising, actually, considering how windy Lethbridge gets, you’d think anything could be blown around in that city!

 Giant Potatoes (Vauxhall) – Sammy and Samantha Spud are not in contention to be the world’s largest but instead stand just as a cute fixture of the town, noting its claim of being the “Potato Capital of the West”.